mbasa/pgrServer/README.md

 * Dijkstra ( for dense networks )
 * A-Star ( for dense networks )
-* ClosetFirstIterator ( for Driving Distance Isochrone creation )
+* ClosestFirstIterator ( for Driving Distance Isochrone creation )
 * All Directed Paths ( for sparse networks or short distance search)
 * Bellman-Ford ( for sparse networks )
 * BFS ( for sparse networks )